Rugvedhvaidya/Movie_Plots_Retrieval/README.md

 ```
 ## How to Run the Project

-- Open the ipynb in some editor like Jupyter Notebook
+- Open the ipynb in some editor like Jupyter Notebook, Google Colab
 - Run all the cells in the file.
 - Head to the query cell and enter the query in the input box.
 - The top 10 documents will be retrieved and shown.